Designs from Local Random Quantum Circuits with SU(d) Symmetry: Convergence of CQA dynamical models to -symmetric -designs

-For many physical applications, explicit local circuit models are desirable, even if they often do not form a group.
-The ensembles in those cases would only be able to approximate the unitary $k$-designs and there are two fundamental questions to ask: i) the existence of such ensemble $\mathcal{E}$, and ii) its convergence time $p$ given by Eq.\eqref{eq:diamond-infty-norm}.
-In the quantum circuits without conservation laws where two-local unitaries afford universal computation, it is straightforward to answer the first question with a plethora of $2$-local circuit models such as the local random circuits, the brickwork, and the all-to-all interactions \cite{Haferkamp2021,haferkamp2022linear, harrow2016local}.
-However, nothing is previously known for the case with SU$(d)$ symmetry.
-Finding such an efficient circuit model is an important and challenging open problem (see, for instance, \cite{MarvianSUd,kong2022near}).
-In this section, we address this open problem by providing explicit circuit ensembles that could converge to unitary $k$-designs under SU$(d)$ symmetry and numerically studying its convergence time.
-While we are unable to provide analytical results regarding the convergence speed, we thoroughly discuss the mathematical difficulties of generalizing several classic approaches \cite{Diaconis1988, Knabe1988,Okounkov1996,Nachtergaele1996,Varju2015,harrow2016local,Meckes2019,Haferkamp2021} that work well for the case without symmetry, and make several conjectures based on our numerical results.
+For many physical and practical applications, explicit local circuit models are desirable, even if they may not form a group.
+These local circuit models may produce distributions that approximate unitary $k$-designs arbitrarily well after a certain number of applications of the local gates.
+Here, two fundamental questions arise: i) whether such an ensemble exists for a certain $k$, and ii) how fast (in what circuit depth) the ensemble converges to a $k$-design, if possible.
+For quantum circuits without conservation laws where 2-local unitaries are able to achieve universality, the answer to the first question is straightforward: arbitrary $k$-designs can be achieved by many different 2-local random circuit models which hold importance in various contexts, including geometrically local, brickwork, and all-to-all interaction models and so forth \cite{Znidaric2008,Brown_2010,harrow2016local,Haferkamp2021,harrow2023approximate,Haferkamp2024linear}.
+However, the situation for the case with symmetry remains little understood and constitutes an important but inimical open problem (see the discussions in e.g.,~Refs.~\cite{kong2022near,marvian2023nonuniversality}).
+In this section, we address this open problem by introducing explicit local circuit ensembles that can converge to high-order unitary $k$-designs under $\text{SU}(d)$ symmetry and, further, studying their convergence time.
+Although we have not been able to fully prove the convergence time scaling, we thoroughly discuss the mathematical obstacles in generalizing several classic approaches \cite{Diaconis1988, Knabe1988,Nachtergaele1996,Znidaric2008,Brown_2010,Varju2015,harrow2016local,Meckes2019,Haferkamp2021} that have been successfully used to understand the convergence in the case without symmetry, and report numerical results that strongly suggest worse convergence time scalings.